cocktailinsights/blog/_posts/2016-02-3-social media and ecommerce.markdown

 <p>In the first quarters of 2014 - 2015, social media bumped up its share of eCommerce referrals to 200%.
 The dominating social commerce power house, Facebook, continues to show impressive social commerce statistics.
 Facebook accounts for over 50% of social referrals and 65% of social revenue.
 Pinterest is also a major social commerce contributor.
 It generated 16% of social revenue despite an audience of 6.5 times smaller than twitter</p>

 <p>To better understand how social media is contributing to the eCommerce industry, Shopify analysed 37 million social visits that led to 529,000 orders.
-Facebook dominated as a source of traffic and sales with an average of 85% of orders on Shopify coming from Facebook withng the social category</p>
+Within the social category, Facebook dominated as a source of traffic and sales with an average of 85% of orders on Shopify coming from Facebook.</p>
 <a target="blank" href="https://www.shopify.com/infographics/social-commerce">
     <img src="{{ site.baseurl }}/img/social.png" alt="Post Sample Image">
 </a>